 Image credit: Ministry of National Development

 Built in 1902 by Alexander William Cashin (1876-1947) for his wife Sarah Cashin, Matilda House was named after his mother, Josephine Matilda Cashin.
-Also known as Istana Menanti (The Waiting Palace), the one-story house features a distinct horseshoe-shaped driveway along with two porches overlooking the sea.
+Also known as Istana Menanti (The Waiting Palace), the 1-storey house features a distinct horseshoe-shaped driveway along with 2 porches overlooking the sea.

-Originally a 350-hectare estate, all that’s left today is the 4,488 square-foot, six-room bungalow itself.
+Originally a 350-hectare estate, all that’s left today is the 4,488sqft, 6-room bungalow itself.
 The bungalow is also now located quite a distance from the shore due to land reclamation works that started in 1987.
-The original estate, larger than 490 football fields, had contained rubber and coconut plantations, along with tennis courts, a horse stable and a fruit garden.
+The original estate – larger than 490 football fields – had contained rubber and coconut plantations, along with tennis courts, a horse stable and a fruit garden.

 Image credit: Urban Redevelopment Authority

-The plot of land was initially purchased by Alexander’s father, Joseph William Cashin, who had struck it rich by investing in then-legal opium farms – though he did later move into real estate.
-He played a prominent role in Singapore’s early years, owning other properties including about 400 shophouses, the Butterfly House and the prominent Cashin House in Lim Chu Kang.
+The plot of land was initially purchased by Alexander’s father, Joseph William Cashin, who had struck it rich by investing in then-legal opium farms, though he later moved into real estate.
+He played a prominent role in Singapore’s early years, owning other properties including about 400 shophouses, the Butterfly House, and the prominent Cashin House in Lim Chu Kang.

 Hailing from Ireland, the Cashin family traces its history in Singapore to the early 1840s.
 Since then, they’ve made quite a mark here – Cashin Street right next to Bras Basah Complex is named after this prominent clan.